What Information Do You Need to Make a Will? (2021 Update)

 7. Do you have any specific funeral requirements?

+When you make a Will, you can state any wishes you have for your funeral.
+For example whether you prefer to be buried or cremated, to have a funeral or memorial service, and if you want your Executor to publish an obituary.
 It’s only a matter of sitting down and making careful and deliberate decisions with respect to your family, business and assets.

 Dominic is the CEO of Lawpath, dedicating his days to making legal easier, faster and more accessible to businesses.
 Dominic is a recognised thought-leader in Australian legal disruption, and was recognised as a winner of the 2015 Australian Legal Innovation Index.